Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Bruhat-Tits trees and modular groups

 \chapter{Bruhat-Tits trees and modular groups}

-In this Chapter, we give the background information and preliminary results on the main link between the geometry and the algebra used for our arithmetic applications: the (discrete time) geodesic flow on quotients of Bruhat-Tits trees by arithmetic lattices.
+In this Chapter, we give background information and preliminary results on the main link between the geometry and the algebra used for our arithmetic applications: the (discrete time) geodesic flow on quotients of Bruhat-Tits trees by arithmetic lattices.
+We refer to Section \ref{subsec:trees} for the basic notation and terminology for trees and graphs (of groups).

 We denote the image in $\PGL_2$ of an element $ \in\GL_2$ by $ \in\PGL_2$.